 How to Use the Name Box in Excel?

 Let us understand how to use the name box with a few examples.

 Example #1 – Count Formula with Name Box

 Suppose we want to count the students from the student’s table.
 We can use the count formula with the name of the range.
 Select the name and close the formula.
 In the below screenshot, we input only the half name of the range then the system displays the name automatically.

 As the number of students is five, it should display 5.
 Remember, it is not COUNT; it is the COUNTA formula.

 Example #2 – SUM with the Name Box

 Now we will see how to perform the SUM operation using the name feature.
-Our task is to sum the marks of all the students.
+Our task is, to sum up the marks of all the students.
 In the SUM formula, we will give the range name “Smarks”, which we created earlier, instead of the range B2 to B6.

 After using the formula, the output is shown below.

-So, to replace the range address, we can use the name of the range.
+So, to replace the range address, we can use the range’s name.
 The name range will also pop up if we input the first few letters of the name range.